DalyAD/TheBookZone/README.md

 ## Purchasing and checkout

-- As a shopper I want to be able to easily select the format and quantity of a book when purchasing it so that I can ensure I dont accidentally select the wrong book, quantity or format.
+- As a shopper I want to be able to easily select the format and quantity of a book when purchasing it so that I can ensure I don't accidentally select the wrong book, quantity or format.

 - As a shopper I want to be able to view items in my cart to be purchased so that I can identify the total cost of my purchase and all items I will receive.